paoloironhack/Project_2_Amsterdam_dataptams2020/README.md

 * Questions you were not able to answer and why
 * Learnings

-**Remember to present your insights as understandably as possible, using basic plots only if really necessary!**

 ## Feedback

 As with the labs, we will give you some general feedback on the project code and the way you presented your findings.